davidjenei/davidjenei.com/notes/consulting.md

 tags: #teamwork #book
-description: "Thanks for the feedback"
+title: Thanks for the feedback
+description: How to not turn feedback into evaluation

 [Thanks for the feedback]
 =========================

-- how to not turn feedback into evaluation
 - positive feedback makes people uncomfortable
 - negative feedback makes people defensive